 Hydraulic energy produces electricity by using the moving power of waterways.
-It accounts for nearly 90% of the world’s electricity produced from renewable sources, and constitutes 14% of the installed capacity of GDF SUEZ.
+It accounts for nearly 90% of the world’s electricity produced from renewable sources, and constitutes 14% of the installed capacity of ENGIE.
 The Group is nationally and internationally recognized in the development and operation of hydroelectric facilities.

 A renewable, storable energy

 Hydroelectric power plants produce electricity using water channelled through dams.
 The water activates turbines according to a flow rate that is regulated by a valve.
 Each turbine drives an alternator that converts the mechanical energy of the water to electricity.

 Hydraulic energy has one major advantage: it can be stored and then brought on stream in just a few minutes.
 It is also a competitive form of energy, due to the long useful life and low cost of hydroelectric plants.

 There are two different types of hydroelectric plants: